j33433/MPowerTCX/README.md

 ## Problems with Files
 I only have one model of indoor bike.
 It's possible that your bike produces a different file format.

-If you file doesn't work, feel free to send it my way.
+If your file doesn't work, feel free to send it my way.

 ## Converting your workout file to TCX